nsriram/lambda-the-cli-way/docs/09-integrate-with-s3.md

 There are many realtime use-cases where S3 object lifecycle events will need further processing, starting from
 * uploading an image to s3 should be followed by the creation of its thumbnail,
-* uploading an document to s3 should be followed by its indexing
+* uploading a document to s3 should be followed by its indexing
 * deletion of a document should notify some related individual
 * more examples .,